MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -DisableRealtimeMonitoring

-Specifies whether to use real-time protection.
+Specifies whether to disable real-time protection.
 Valid values are:

 - $true: Windows Defender doesn't use real-time protection.
 - $false: Windows Defender uses real-time protection.
 This is the default and recommended value.